Deeded Interest: A Delicate Dance

 Since I started this column, it's been my goal to offer sage and helpful advice regarding the business of real estate.
 Also, in part, because I find there are many misconceptions about how it's all supposed to work and brokerage in general.
 Clients admit privately the process can be confusing and intimidating.
 After all, they are being asked to "hand over" their largest tangible asset to a third party in hopes of a good outcome.
 For their part, brokers hope that their clients will consider their time, experience and expertise to get the job done.

-Let's consider the following scenario, "Bob" is looking to buy in a specific area.
-His search begins either on-line at his desk or on his smartphone while driving around.
-When Bob sees something he likes, he has two options.
-To call the broker on each sign or call a single broker to act as his sole representative.
-By doing so, Bob establishes a single point of contact with a local expert that can provide him all options within his parameters including other homes or lots not formally listing or currently in the MLS.
+Let's consider the following scenario: Bob is looking to buy in a specific area.
+His search begins either online at his desk or on his smartphone while driving around.
+When Bob sees something he likes, he has two options: To call the broker on each sign or call a single broker to act as his sole representative.
+By doing so, Bob establishes a single point of contact with a local expert that can provide him all options within his parameters, including other homes or lots not formally listed or currently in the MLS.

 Recommended Stories For You